stephen-fox/brkit/README.md

 }
 ```

-These functions accept a `Info` struct which stores information about the
+These functions accept an `Info` struct which stores information about the
 process, such as its bits.
-These can be instantiated by specifying their field
+These can be instantiated by specifying their
-values, or by calling the constructor-like helper functions.
+field values, or by calling the constructor-like helper functions.

 ## Command line utilities

 Several command line utilities are included to aid in binary research efforts.

 #### `fromhex`

 Decodes hex-encoded data (e.g., "\x31\xc0\x40\x89\xc3\xcd\x80") and encodes
 the underlying binary data into another encoding.

 #### `pattern`

 Finds repeating patterns in strings.
 This is useful for locating
 where an input string begins to overwrite program state (e.g., stack-based
 buffer overflows).

 #### `stringer`

 A string creation and manipulation tool capable of creating pattern strings and
 arbitrary binary data.

 ## Installing command line utilities

 Since this is a Go (Golang) project, the preferred method of installation
 is using `go install`.
 This automates downloading and building Go applications
 from source in a secure manner.
 By default, this copies applications